 You can see the installed version of Chrome, and whether it is 32 or 64-bit, by following the instructions:

-Open the internal address chrome: // version.
+Open the inside chrome: // version.

 The first entry, called Google Chrome, shows the installed version of the browser and its architecture.